Have you ever thought to yourself, “is cardio necessary to achieve my goals?”

 Let’s be honest.

-Many of you aren’t doing cardio for your heart health.
-Most people don’t even care about their heart.
+Many of you aren’t doing cardio for your cardiovascular health.
+A lot of people don’t even care about their heart.

 The reason why so many people do cardio is that they think it will help them lose weight.

-The thought process is that running for a long period of time will burn off a lot of calories, and therefore you will be in a caloric deficit.
+The thought process is that running for a long time will burn a lot of calories, and therefore you will be in a calorie deficit.